CKE Restaurants: 2010s

 On February 26, 2010, THL Partners agreed to acquire CKE Restaurants.
 However, CKE Restaurants was, instead, acquired by Columbia Lake Acquisition Holdings, an affiliate of Apollo Management VII in July 2010, after CKE accepted a $693.9 million takeover offer from Apollo Global Management, ending the earlier takeover agreement with THL Partners.

-On November 20, 2013, Roark Capital Group agreed to acquire CKE from Apollo Global Management for $1.65–$1.75 billion.
+On November 20, 2013, Roark Capital Group acquired a piece of CKE from Apollo Global Management for $1.65–$1.75 billion.

 On March 4, 2016, CKE Restaurants Holdings announced that they would be consolidating their corporate offices in St. Louis, Missouri, and Carpinteria, California, and moving them to Franklin, Tennessee.
 CKE's Anaheim, California, office remained open until it was consolidated with the Franklin headquarters in 2018, with most of the Anaheim office's jobs outsourced to India and the Philippines.

-In December 2016 Andrew Puzder was nominated by President Donald Trump as US Secretary of Labor and resigned from CKE Restaurants as CEO in March 2017.
+In December 2016 Andrew Puzder was nominated by President-elect Donald Trump as US Secretary of Labor and resigned from CKE Restaurants as CEO in March 2017.
 Puzder ultimately withdrew from the nomination after his own admission of hiring an undocumented immigrant, failing to pay taxes and controversy from his companies' labor violations became public during the confirmation process.

 On March 21, 2017, CKE announced the selection of Jason Marker as CEO for the company, succeeding Andrew Puzder.
 Marker, a New Zealand native, had previously served as the president of Kentucky Fried Chicken US, a subsidiary of Yum!
 Brands which is a direct competitor to CKE Restaurants.
 In June 2018, Marker was the subject of an age discrimination suit by a 58-year-old CKE marketing employee who was terminated in 2017 after 16 years of employment and had relocated with the company to Tennessee.
 The suit alleged Marker "began to publicly and privately display his shock and disgust with the fact that the CKE executive and management team consisted primarily of employees over the age of 50.", with Marker reportedly saying it was "depressing" and "something had to be done" about it.
 The suit also listed four top officials in the company over 50 who had been replaced by younger employees.

 On April 12, 2019, Ned Lyerly was named CEO and appointed to CKE's board of directors.
 Lyerly had worked with CKE for over 30 years at the time of his appointment and was previously the president of CKE's international operations.

+2020s

+On March 17, 2023, CKE announced the appointment of Max Wetzel as Chief Executive Officer, effective immediately.
+Wetzel was previously Chief Operating Officer of Papa John's International, Inc., one of the largest franchisors of restaurants in the world, with over 5,000 restaurants across 48 countries and territories.